I fell head over heels in love with the muffuletta sandwich almost thirty years ago on my first visit to New Orleans.

 Now, I can’t visit the Big Easy without one.
 (That and a beignet.)

-(I’ve had sandwiches calling themselves muffulettas where the bread is wrong and they made me sad.)
+(I’ve had sandwiches calling themselves muffulettas where the bread is just wrong and they made me sad.
+I mean, maybe it’s still a good sandwich, but it’s not special.)

 This is a recipe from the 1986 Cajun-Creole Cooking by Terry Thompson.